-Closing costs on USDA loans generally run between 3% to 6% of the home purchase price.
+Closing costs on USDA loans generally cost between 3% to 6% of the home purchase price.

-However, every homebuyer's situation is different and closing costs can vary significantly depending on the price of the home, the location, lender fees, and other closing expenses.
-For example, some lenders might charge a fee to originate and process your loan, while others might not.
+However, every homebuyer's situation is different, and closing costs can vary significantly depending on the home price, location, lender fees, and other closing expenses.
+For example, some lenders might charge a fee to originate and process your loan, while others don’t.

-USDA closing costs fall into two categories: loan-related costs and property-related costs.
-Understanding the difference between the two allows you to fully prepare for the closing costs you may run into with a USDA loan.
+USDA closing costs fall into two categories — loan-related costs and property-related costs.
+Understanding the difference between the two can help you plan more effectively and avoid surprises at closing.

 Here are some of the loan-related expenses to expect when closing on a USDA loan: